 Fiance Visa Requirements

-The fiance visa (otherwise known as a K1 visa) allows a foreign national to enter the United States for up to 90 days for the purpose of marrying a United States citizen (fiances of US lawful permanent residents cannot obtain this type of visa).
+The fiance visa (otherwise known as a K1 visa) allows a foreign national to enter the United States for the purpose of marrying a United States citizen (fiances of US lawful permanent residents cannot obtain this type of visa).
 In order to qualify for a fiance visa, the foreign boyfriend or girlfriend must intend to marry the US citizen within 90 days of arrival.
-The couple must have physically met at least within the two years prior to submitting the fiancee visa application, unless waived by immigration officials due to religious custom or hardship.
+The couple must have physically seen each other within the two years prior to submitting the fiancee visa application.
 Finally, both parties must be eligible to marry by meeting the age requirements and showing proof that any former marriages ended in divorce, annulment or death.
 Note: During the consular processing portion of the fiance visa process, the consulate will require the US citizen fiancee to file evidence of his or her ability to support the foreign national on form I-134.
 Many consulates require the petitioner to have income at or above the poverty level.
 A fiance visa attorney can help evaluate your eligibility for sponsoring a foreign fiance before you even start the process.

 Fiance Visa Process in the US